-- I.11.
-Where water pools are to be connected by sluice ways, the design of the sluice pathways should afford confinement of water and detection, collection and removal of leakages.
-Sluice gates should be designed to withstand anticipated water pressures, including those resulting from accident conditions and the effects of internal hazards and external hazards. - I.12.
-Indications and alarms should be provided to alert facility personnel of any unintended decrease in water level and when the minimum water level is reached.
-Water level monitoring provisions and the pool water make-up system should be assessed for their performance in accident conditions including design extension conditions
+I.11.
+Where water pools are to be connected by sluice ways, the design of the sluice pathways should afford containment of water and detection, collection and removal of leakages.
+Sluice gates should be designed to withstand anticipated water pressures, including those resulting from accident conditions and the effects of earthquakes.

+I.12.
+Indications and alarms should be provided to alert facility personal of any unintended decrease in water level and when the minimum water level is reached.